Shorxi/Sovereign-Node/README.md

 Each file is part of the official master specification.

 ---
+"The mention of the name Emanuel or Architect in the documentation is just one example; the name should simply be understood as a substitute for the user who controls it."
 # Ende
 Dieses README ist vollständig und bereit für dein Repository.